Gardening Richmond Health & Safety Policy

 Accident and incident reporting is an essential part of our safety culture.
 All near-misses, injuries and hazardous occurrences must be reported promptly so that root causes are identified and appropriate corrective actions are taken.
 Records are retained and analysed to prevent recurrence and to demonstrate our commitment to a safe working environment across Richmond gardening activities.

-Well-maintained garden area showing safe practices Environmental protection and hazardous substances: Our gardening teams follow good practice to minimise environmental impact.
+A young man with curly dark hair and a beard is working in a well-maintained garden or greenhouse, wearing a green and white striped apron over a checkered shirt and grey gardening gloves.
+He is carefully examining a small flowering shrub or plant with pink buds, holding a small garden tool in one hand while the other gently supports the plant.
+The background features an organized environment with various potted plants, lush green foliage, and a bright, natural light indicating a sunny day, suggesting attentive gardening in a cultivated outdoor or greenhouse space typical of Richmond area gardens.
+The scene reflects professional gardening care, emphasizing plant inspection and precise maintenance within a lush, healthy garden environment.
+Environmental protection and hazardous substances: Our gardening teams follow good practice to minimise environmental impact.
 This includes responsible storage and application of chemicals, preventing run-off into drains or watercourses, and promoting sustainable practices such as composting and mulching.
 Material Safety Data Sheets (MSDS) are available for all substances and workers are trained in spill response and safe disposal methods.

 Manual handling and physical health: Manual handling risks are managed by using mechanical aids where possible, team lifting techniques and reducing load sizes.
 Job rotation helps to limit repetitive strain and fatigue.
 Health surveillance and support are available for roles with potential long-term exposure risks, and staff are encouraged to report any discomfort early to prevent escalation.